theMK2k/Media-Hoarder/DONE.md

 - [x] UI: add "w2wTV" button for Series and Episodes which opens up <https://whattowatchon.tv> with the series pre-selected

+- [x] SCRAPER: stop imdb scraping when the tconst is obviously not working

 ## v1.4.0-b2

 ### Features (v1.4.0-b2)